Azure/azure-kusto-labs/kafka-integration/confluent-cloud/5-configure-connector-cluster.md

 [9.
 Import the Postman JSON collection with KafkaConnect REST API call samples & try them out](5-configure-connector-cluster.md#9-import-the-postman-json-collection-with-kafkaconnect-rest-api-call-samples)<br>

-The following section strives to explain further what we are doing in the lab pictorially.<br>
+The following section strives to explain further, pictorially, what we are doing in the lab, for clarity.<br>

 ## Part A